Kalyani7744/purviewlab/modules/module05.md

     A ) True
     B ) False

-3. Custom classifications are automatically in scope of a system default scan rule set.
+3. Custom classifications are automatically in the scope of a system default scan rule set.

     A ) True
     B ) False